ni/nimble/specs/chat-components/README.md

         text-input-change
         text-input-button-click

-spright-ai-chat-window - lays out conversation and toolbar.
+spright-chat-window - lays out conversation and toolbar.
 Probably no logic
     Slots
         default slot for toolbar, conversation, bottom toolbar?

-AIChatActor = 'user' | 'bot' | 'system'
+ChatActor = 'user' | 'bot' | 'system'

+Notes:
+ - remove "AI", "bot", "user"
+ - appearance (or variant) for color and position, remove "actor"
+ - bubble is responsible for layout, conversation just does vertical layout
+ - single chat bubble, slot in content, use rich text viewer for MD if needed
+ - rich text viewer would need more features for links, images
+ - research a11y patterns for chat widgets
+ - mention plugins for links
+ -